Country Guide - VAT in Slovakia

 Slovakia VAT Registration for Domestic Businesses

-Individuals and businesses should apply and provide the required documents to the Tax Authority to complete the registration process for VAT purposes in Slovakia.
-The Tax Authority should complete the registration process within the deadline of 21 days from the date the application is received.
+Individuals and businesses should apply and provide the required documents to the Tax Authority to complete the VAT registration process in Slovakia.
+The Tax Authority should complete the registration process within 21 days from the date the application is received.

 One specific requirement in this process is that all applicants registering for VAT purposes should also provide information on all foreign and Slovak bank accounts used for business purposes.